temporalio/documentation/docs-src/references/dynamic-configuration.md

 You can define constraints on some dynamic configuration keys to set specific values that apply on a Namespace or Task Queue level.
 Not defining constraints on a dynamic configuration key sets the values across the Cluster.

-- To set global values for the configuration key with no constraints, use:
+- To set global values for the configuration key with no constraints, use the following:

   ```yaml
   frontend.globalNamespaceRPS: # Total per-Namespace RPC rate limit applied across the Cluster.